skyflyt/ai_gmail_reader/README.md

 After reloading, you will be able to call `ai_gmail_reader.check_gmail` from the Services UI.

-The latest AI summary is stored in `sensor.gmail_ai_response` so it can be used in automations and dashboards.
+The latest AI summary is stored in `sensor.ai_gmail_output` so it can be used in automations and dashboards.
 You may optionally specify `response_variable` to also write the raw JSON result to an `input_text` entity.